simonakom/movie-actor-api-postgreeDB/README.md

 ## Welcome!

+This project is a Node.js and Express REST API for managing actors and movies, with data persistence using PostgreSQL.

 This project is a Node.js and Express REST API designed to manage actors and movies.
-It follows a CRUD architecture and allows you to interact with the data through HTTP methods.
-Instead of storing data in memory, this project uses PostgreSQL, a relational database, for persistent data storage.
+It follows a CRUD architecture and instead of storing data in memory, this project uses PostgreSQL, a relational database, for persistent data storage.

 ## Task